 Holding this spreader for extended periods isn’t a chore as it only weighs around 550 grams, and even when the hopper is filled to its 3 litre capacity, it is hardly what you would call heavy.

-However, if you do find that your wrist is getting a little tired, Greenkey have included a handy little design feature to help out.
-On the back of the handle there is a part that can be pulled out and extended to create a support for your forearm, and it even has a wider flat part at the end so that your arm can sit comfortably on it.
+However, if you do find that your wrist is getting a little tired, Greenkey has included a handy little design feature to help out.
+On the back of the handle, there is a part that can be pulled out and extended to create support for your forearm, and it even has a wider flat part at the end so that your arm can sit comfortably on it.

 There also doesn’t seem to be that much difference between the four different spread settings.
 I mean, there is some difference, but not enough to make it really worth having it there in the first place.